seratch/slack-edge/README.md

 ## Getting Started

-Currently, you can use this library for two different platforms.
+Currently, you can use this library for three different platforms.

 ### Cloudflare Workers